rahul-ahuja/log_analysis/readme.md

 # Project Description

 Perfoming log analysis to identify the users by their online activities.
-Extensive feature engineering carried out along with the comparison of the tree based and neural network based approaches
+Extensive feature engineering carried out along with the comparison of the tree based and neural network based approaches.

+Analyzing billions of logged events manually is futile, so many companies use ML to analyze logs.
+An example use case of ML in log analysis is anomaly detection.
+This project deals with the class imbalance issues.

 # Installing the dependencies